 Coming Full Circle With Sneakers

 Former First Lady of the US, Michelle Obama, recently shared an Instagram post where she is wearing monochromatic skinny jeans and sweater, with daughter Malia’s favourite Low Top sneakers to go with it.
-Just goes to show that if there’s one footwear trend that has caught on big-time and matches almost any outfit that one may be wearing, including the chic LBD, it’s a sneaker.
+Just goes to show that if there’s one footwear trend that has caught on big-time and matches almost any outfit that one may be wearing, including the chic LBD, it’s a pair of sneakers.

 So, how did sneakers rise from the sports field to high-street fashion?
 The sneaker’s journey of fame began as early as 1921, when US basketball player Chuck Taylor’s endorsement of the All Star Converse spelt the start of celebrity endorsements for a shoe.
 Then, in the early ‘70s, Nike had launched its Cortez and made sneakers a fashion item.
 When Gucci brought out its tennis shoes in 1984, the sneaker had become a product of luxury.